jtburrows/BENG183Tutorials2022/HW5Tutorial.md

 ## Question 2

 For this problem we have datasets representing a collection of points (each row of the file being an x and y coordinate).
 We want to use several clustering methodologies in order to cluster the points and then plot these clustered and labeled points.

+All of the following methods of clustering are discussed in the class slides ([website link](https://systemsbio.ucsd.edu/course/beng183fa22/)) but here is a brief overview of what they are accomplishing:

+K-means clustering is an algorithm which begins with a certain number of clusters which points are to be assigned to.
+From here, a distance vector is assigned from each point to each cluster center, with the point being placed into the nearest cluster center.
+This is done for all points and then new centers are calculated, and points are reassigned with new distance vectors.
+This process continues until the clusters converge (i.e. they no longer change) or some maximum number of iterations is reached.

+Hierarchical clustering involves